petermc87/Sports-GOATS/README.md

     })
 })
 ```
-`findOne` Mongoose method is used to find the username based on login and password information provided.
+Following signup request shown above, the `findOne` Mongoose method is used to find the username based on login and password information provided.

 ### CRUD Operations
 #### Create
-The information entered by the user when creating a new goat is stored in `req` and given parameter name `createdGoat`
+The information entered by the user when creating a new goat is stored in `req` and given parameter name `createdGoat`.

-`Goat` models the `req` data from the use and stores it in the database via the the `.create` Mongoose method:

-This will then be stored in local data
+`Goat` models the `req` data from the user and stores it in the database via the the `.create` Mongoose method.
+This will then be stored in local data.
 ```
 // Create
   create (req, res, next) {